mlswg/mls-architecture/draft-ietf-mls-architecture.md

 assuming they don't receive another Commit first.

-The Delivery Service can rely on the `epoch` and `content_type` fields of an MLSMessage to provide a guaranteed order only for handshake messages, and possibly even filter or reject redundant Commit messages proactively to prevent them from being broadcast.
-Alternatively, the Delivery Service could simply apply a guaranteed order to all messages and rely on clients to ignore redundant Commits.
+The Delivery Service can rely on the `epoch` and `content_type` fields of an MLSMessage for providing an order only to handshake messages, and possibly even filter or reject redundant Commit messages proactively to prevent them from being broadcast.
+Alternatively, the Delivery Service could simply apply an order to all messages and rely on clients to ignore redundant Commits.

 ### Eventually Consistent